blakehaswell/FIR-Long-Briefs/Turning/turning.md

 ## Aim

-To learn the principles & aerodynamics of a turn, as well as how to fly the three different types of turn:
+*   To learn the principles & aerodynamics of a turn, as well as how to fly the three different types of turn:
     *   Level
     *   Climbing
     *   Descending

 ---

 ## Motivation

 *   Learning to fly turns well will help develop your coordination and handling skills
-*   A well-flown turn is very satisfying
-*   It's a skill you will be using all of the time in your flying career
+*   It's one of the fundamental skills that will be required in nearly all of our future procedures

 <!-- YTRE RWY 04 – YPMQ RWY 03 TRK 021° -->